-It’s a question I hear all the time from Tea & Toast clients:
+It’s a question we hear all the time from Tea & Toast clients:

 Can I afford to move into a retirement home?

-When senior citizens in Ottawa are considering moving into a new home, they have several options available to them.
+When seniors in Ottawa are considering moving into a new home, they have several options available to them.

 Of course, affordability plays a factor in their decision—as do a few other variables.

-Here are four things I often tell seniors and their family members:
+Here are four things we often tell seniors and their family members:

-When someone has extensive health care needs, I often recommend these three things:
+When someone has extensive health care needs, we often recommend these four things:

-Many seniors are unable to afford to live in a retirement village, but they are relatively independent.
+Many seniors are unable to afford to live in a retirement home, but they are relatively independent.

 In other words, these people need very little, if any, services to support their well-being.